mtgrunt/mtgrunt/README.md

 - 🔭 I’m currently in process ...
 A website
 - 🌱 I’m currently learning ...
 Advanced Django
 - ⚡ Fun fact: ...
-Americans have a troubling understanding of computer code.
+The Cookie Monster has a real name.
+It's Sid.